RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-29-PSExcel-Intro.md

 ![Dummy data](/images/psexcel-intro/imported.png)

 It worked!
-But two things to keep in mind:

-* Excel might not store your data as expected.
-Why are those dates funny looking?
+Keep in mind that Excel might not store your data as expected.
+If you run into any odd cases, be sure to let me know, there might be a quick fix.
-* The header order might not meet your expectations.
-I'll work on fixing this.

-Tip: Use DateTime's FromOADate method to convert dates: ```[datetime]::FromOADate(41383.5475808333)```

 #### Generate an Excel object to work with